Which place is cheaper, Durham or Jacksonville?

 Both Durham and Jacksonville are popular destinations to visit in the autumn with plenty of activities.

 In the autumn, Jacksonville is a little warmer than Durham.
-Typically, the autumn temperatures in Jacksonville in October are around 70°F (21°C), and Durham is about 61°F (16°C).
+Typically, the autumn temperatures in Jacksonville in October average around 70°F (21°C), and Durham averages at about 61°F (16°C).

 It's quite sunny in Durham.
 The sun comes out a lot this time of the year in Jacksonville.
 Jacksonville usually receives around the same amount of sunshine as Durham during autumn.
 Jacksonville gets 214 hours of sunny skies, while Durham receives 211 hours of full sun in the autumn.